Soumen044/Object-Detection-Car-ESP32-Android/docs/solutions.markdown

 **Implementation Details**:
 - **Hardware**: HC-SR04 connected to ESP32 (Trigger: pin 5, Echo: pin 18).
-- **Software**: Arduino code processes sensor data and HTTP requests (see [esp32-code/CarControl.ino](../esp32-code/CarControl.ino)).
+- **Software**: Arduino code processes sensor data and HTTP requests (see [CarControl.ino](../esp32-code/CarControl.ino)).
 - **Testing**: Validated in environments with static, dynamic, and low-height obstacles.

 These solutions enable the car to navigate complex environments safely, making it suitable for applications like automated delivery or surveillance.
-For sensor specifics, see [sensor_detection.md](sensor_detection.md).
+For sensor specifics, see [Sensor Detection](sensor_detection.markdown).